QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-03-text-skills.md

 If you are not so familiar with Postman, perform the following detailed steps to define the POST method and Header settings.

->**Note** You can find all of these Postman requests in the finished solutions directory in the collection export called **Azure Search.postman_collection.json**
+>**Note** You can find all of these Postman requests in the finished solutions directory in the collection export **/resources/finished-solutions/03-Text Skills.postman_collection.json**.
+These Postman collections use global variables so you only need to update the search service name and keys one time.
+You would execute in the following order:

+  + Add Datasource (replace the connection string in body)
+  + Add Skillset (replace cogs key in body)
+  + Add Index
+  + Add Indexer
+  + Check Indexer Status
+  + Execute Search

 ### Define the POST method

 1. Open the [Postman](https://www.getpostman.com/) application.
 If a dialog box opens, close it down.

-1. Click the **New** button, then select **Request**.
+1. Select the **New** button, then select **Request**.

-1. For the name, type **Azure Search**
+1. For the name, type **Azure Cognitive Search**

-1. For the collection, create a new collection called **Azure Search**, then click **Save to Azure Search**
+1. For the collection, create a new collection called **Azure Cognitive Search**, then select **Save to Azure Cognitive Search**

-1. In the new request, for the request type, click on the downward pointing arrow next to **"GET"**, and change it to select **"POST"**.
+1. In the new request, for the request type, select the downward pointing arrow next to **"GET"**, and change it to select **"POST"**.

-1. In the text box that shows the words "Enter request url" type in the following information, replacing **[service name]** with the name of the Azure Search service you created:
+1. In the text box that shows the words "Enter request url" type in the following information, replacing **[your service name]** with the name of the Azure Cognitive Search service you created:
       > <https://[your-service-name].search.windows.net/datasources?api-version=2019-05-06-Preview>

-1. Click the **Headers** tab.
+1. Select the **Headers** tab.
 On this tab is a table of that has three columns with the titles of KEY, VALUE and DESCRIPTION respectively, and a single row.

 1. Under the KEY column, in the first row, type in the following text **"Content-Type"**.